The British Mass Spectrometry Society

 Overview

 The British Mass Spectrometry Society (BMSS) is a registered charity founded in 1964 that promotes the science of mass spectrometry through meetings, courses, and educational activities.
 With an annual income of £317,679 and expenditure of £311,386, BMSS provides financial support primarily aimed at younger members studying or in the early days of pursuing a career in mass spectrometry as well as for members new to mass spectrometry.
-The organization encourages participation in all aspects of mass spectrometry on the widest basis, promotes knowledge and advancement in the field, and provides a forum for the exchange of views and information.
+The organisation encourages participation in all aspects of mass spectrometry on the widest basis, promotes knowledge and advancement in the field, and provides a forum for the exchange of views and information.
 BMSS is committed to ensuring equal opportunities and reflecting the diversity of the society as a whole.
 Over the past decade, BMSS has been instrumental in developing the case for UK-wide mass spectrometry infrastructure, with backing from more than 40 higher education institutes and 35 industrial partners.

 Funding Priorities

-Grant Programs
+Grant Programmes

 • £3,500 maximum per studentship (6-8 weeks)

-• Joint program with Chromatographic Society (ChromSoc)
+• Joint programme with Chromatographic Society (ChromSoc)

 • Approximately 4 BMSS-funded projects plus up to 2 ChromSoc-funded projects annually